canit00/role_install_operator_framework/README.md

 Ansible role to install the [operator-framework](https://github.com/operator-framework/getting-started) sdk on Fedora.

-It also installs kubect and minikube as your container orchestration engine.
+It also installs kubectl and minikube as your container orchestration engine.

 Requirements
 ------------